Skip to content

 xmlstarlet sel -t -m "//host[status/@state='up']" -i "hostnames/hostname[@type='user']" -v "hostnames/hostname[@type='user'][1]/@name" -n -b -i "not(hostnames/hostname[@type='user'])" -v "address[@addrtype='ipv4']/@addr" -n nmap_live_hosts.xml

-Output: list of IPs and/or domains, whichever were used in the nmap -iL file.
+list of all live IPs and/or domains, whichever were used in the nmap -iL file.

 sudo nmap -sS -sV --version-light -Pn -n -T4 --top-ports 200 --open -iL scope.txt -oA nmap_quick_tcp